TrainWeb.org Facebook Page

 During the Chessie System era, WM 7546 and BO 4000 lead the way under North Avenue, as seen from NA Tower.

-NA Tower was one of only three B&O towers in the region that employed an electropneumatic switch system, rather than armstrong levers, and the only one in the region that used air pressure supplied by the NC/PRR.
+NA Tower was one of only three B&O towers in the region that employed an electropneumatic switch system, rather than armstrong levers, and the only one in the region that used air pressure supplied by NC/PRR.
 Note the lack of armstrong levers in the interior photo linked below.

 Links: source photo courtesy North American Interlockings, interior